-- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks.
-Turn key to reset MAG Lock system.
-If system does not reset, turn the key in the opposite direction to RELEASE then back other way to RESET.
-If RESET fails, contact service provider, Troy Life & Fire Safety. - Location of station: Main reset located in Electrical Room, Zone 1 Centre, West wall under red panel, right of white panel.
-Assign team members to monitor exit doors until the problem is resolved. - 3) Notify Director of Environmental Services and ED. - 4) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.
+- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: MAG Lock Key Main Entrance insert key, turn to reset (light should be green) - Location of station: Main Entrance Between Glass Partitions - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED.

+5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.